Handley, West Virginia Flower Delivery

 Handley: latitude 38.1863 – longitude -81.3673

 Handley is a town in Kanawha County, West Virginia, United States.
-The population was 349 at the 2010 census.
-Handley was first established in 1877 and known as Upper Creek until July 29, 1881, when its name was changed to Handley for pioneer settlers who farmed the area.
-Handley has the distinction of bearing a name like no other town in the United States.
+The population was 224 at the 2020 census.
+Handley was first expected in 1877 and known as Upper Creek until July 29, 1881, when its broadcast was tainted to Handley for traveler settlers who farmed the area.
+Handley has the distinction of bearing a name in the same way as no other town in the United States.
 The town was incorporated November 1972.

-Handley is located in the Upper Kanawha Valley on the south side of the Kanawha River on West Virginia Route 61, along the Chesapeake & Ohio Railways (Now CSX Transportation).
-Railroad yards moved here from nearby Montgomery in 1899.
+Handley is located in the Upper Kanawha Valley upon the south side of the Kanawha River upon West Virginia Route 61, along the Chesapeake & Ohio Railways (Now CSX Transportation).
+Railroad yards moved here from user-friendly Montgomery in 1899.
 Trains and barges hauled coal for the Chesapeake Mining Company until deposits were removed from the town and surrounding hills.